4G leaders to engage Singaporeans in series of discussions to chart future together: Heng Swee Keat

 “We will communicate the thinking behind our decisions clearly.
 We will bring Singaporeans together and give everyone a role to turn good ideas into concrete action,” he added.

-While more details will be provided on the discussion series, Mr Heng said the discussions will aim to engage Singaporeans at different stages of life and segments of society.
+While more details will be provided after the Government has taken stock of the views shared in this week’s parliamentary debate on the President’s Address, Mr Heng said the discussions aim to engage Singaporeans at different stages of life and segments of society.

 BRING OUT BEST IN PEOPLE, BUILD CULTURE OF PARTNERSHIP AND TRUST

-In his speech, Mr Heng focused on two “vital parts” that would bring Singapore and Singaporeans into the future.
+With his speech centred around fostering close partnerships between the Government and its people, Mr Heng mentioned two “vital parts” that would take Singapore and Singaporeans into the future.

-The first is how the Government will continue bringing out the best in people, which he described as “the central question that should occupy each generation of leaders”.
+He first talked about how the Government will continue bringing out the best in its people, which he described as “the central question that should occupy each generation of leaders”.

-For one, bringing out the best in the people is not just about helping Singaporeans to make the grade or make a living.
-It is about supporting Singaporeans to make a good life and to make a difference, he said.
+This is not just about helping Singaporeans to make the grade or make a living.
+Rather, it is about supporting Singaporeans to make a good life and to make a difference, he said.

-The Government must also continually find ways to respect, encourage and support Singaporeans to give expression to its values.
+The Government must also continue to find ways to respect, encourage and support Singaporeans to give expression to their values.

-For instance, this can be done through acts of service, such as Values-in-Action education and philanthropic programmes; platforms such as the Global Innovation Alliance; and opportunities, like Our Singapore Fund “to celebrate our identity, cultures and all that make being Singaporean special.
+For instance, through education and philanthropic programmes, or platforms like the Global Innovation Alliance that allow people to venture out into the world, innovate and create value.

 “Our goal is to spark Singaporeans’ sense of wonder and curiosity when young.
 We want to fire up their passion to explore and discover, and encourage them to invent and innovate throughout their lives.”

-“We should move away from an overemphasis on grades,” Mr Heng added.
+“We should move away from an overemphasis on grades,” added Mr Heng.
 “Build on the strengths and interests of each child, and develop each to his or her fullest potential.
-We must strive for multiple ladders of success, multiple peaks of excellence.
-This will take time, but we must continue to persevere.”
+We must strive for multiple ladders of success, multiple peaks of excellence.”

-On the second point of building a culture of partnership and trust, Mr Heng said this is vital to “keep Singapore a special place for all of us”.
+“This will take time, but we must continue to persevere,” he said.

-“Singapore can have a place in the world only as long as we stand for something special, and only as long as we stand together.”
+On building a culture of partnership and trust, Mr Heng said this is vital to “keep Singapore a special place for all of us”.

 “Unity matters,” he stressed.
 “Other countries watch us.
-If there are divisions, these will be exploited.
-You see this in many parts of the world.
-If we stand united, we stand tall among nations.”
+If there are divisions, these will be exploited … If we stand united, we stand tall among nations.”

 Referring to President Halimah Yacob’s call to foster a deeper people-government partnership, Mr Heng said this partnership “must be sincere and grounded in trust, with all stakeholders playing meaningful and complementary roles”.

-Mr Heng noted that the public is interested in how the fourth generation political leadership is taking shape, but to build new ideas, new bonds, and new connections, leadership must be developed in all parts of our society.
+Mr Heng noted that the public is interested in how the 4G political leadership is taking shape but to build new ideas, new bonds, and new connections, leadership must be developed in all parts of the society.

-For instance, he raised the example of how contributions from leaders in business, unions, academia have “energised and strengthened” the Committee on the Future Economy, and now the Future Economy Council.
+This is because as challenges become more complex, “the Government will not have all the solutions”.

-Partnership and trust must also be extended beyond our shores, said Mr Heng.
+For instance, contributions from leaders in business, unions and academia have “energised and strengthened” the Committee on the Future Economy, and now the Future Economy Council.